arkrozycki/cas-authentication/README.md

-# Restify CAS Authentication and JWT (JSON Web Tokens)
+# Restify CAS Authentication and JSON Web Tokens (JWT)
 Forked from Express CAS Authentication

+Why?
+Updated using restify for the framework.
+Also, using JWT instead of sessions so that its easier for clustered applications.

 This is a CAS authentication library designed to be used with an Restify server.